brandonsutan/brandonsutan/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Software Engineer 💻, Tech Enthusiast 🤖, and Avid Gamer 🎮!
+I'm a Full-Stack Engineer 💻, Tech Enthusiast 🤖, Army Veteran 🪖 and Avid Gamer 🎮!
 </h2>

 I have an extensive military background and a passion for software engineering.
 Currently enhancing gaming experiences at Trashfire Games and expanding my knowledge at the University of Maryland Global Campus.